code11/engine/docs/docs/quick-start-tutorial/setup.md

 ## Building a React Engine App

-We are going to build a Todo&trade; app.
+We are going to build a Todo&trade; MVC app.
 That's why todo apps exist, to be built in introductory tutorials.
+You can take a look at the [todomvc.com](http://todomvc.com/) to get a feeling of what we are about to implement.

+## Setup

 Let's use `create-react-app` to set up a vanilla react app for us.

 ```sh
 yarn create react-app engine-todos --template typescript